IainHull/iainhull.github.com/_posts/2013-07-02-a-simple-rest-dsl-part-2.md

 val r6 = driver.execute(GET withUrl "http://api.rest.org/person/")
 {% endhighlight %}

-Now lets try to simplify the `driver.execute` part of the code.
-Again implicit conversions enable us to automatically add an `execute` method to the `RequestBuilder` when required.
+Now, let's try to simplify the `driver.execute` part of the code.
+Again implicit conversions enable you to automatically add an `execute` method to the `RequestBuilder` when required.

 {% highlight scala %}
 implicit class RichRequestBuilder(builder: RequestBuilder) {